 In some cases, a person can be charged with possession with intent to distribute, which is a felony in Georgia.

 Depending on the facts of the case in question, a person can still be charged with a felony even if the amount of marijuana was less than an ounce.
 If there any other factors that indicate possession of the marijuana with intent to distribute, then a prosecutor may treat the case as a felony.
-For felony drug possession cases, see our Drug Defense page.
+For felony drug possession cases, see our Drug Defense Page by clicking the button below:

 In many cases, Attorney Robert Speer, The Magic Lawyer® has gotten marijuana cases DISMISSED and his client's record cleared.
 Mr. Speer and his staff are waiting to help you with your legal problems and can offer you reliable & affordable solutions.